security-force-monitor/research-handbook/source/locations.rst

 **Description**

-The administrative level 6 location within which the present location is wholly situated.
+The administrative level 6 Location within which the present Location is wholly situated.

 **Type of field**